PatchLore/Promptedia/docs/soundswoop-integration.md

 - Shared Supabase instance or linked `user_id` keys.

-- Users who generate on Soundswoop see their prompts synced to Promptopedia's "Created By" field.
+- Users who generate on Soundswoop see their prompts synced to On Point Prompt's "Created By" field.

 - Optional credit system: "Generate preview (costs 12 credits)".